ross-alexander/dq/characters/items/items-ishamael.md

 Terry Spencer - No 1 Detective Hobbit Agency - The Creampuff Catnappering Caper – Summer 820

-## Potions
-- 5 × R9 Creating Restorative (S-9) potions
-- 5 × R12 Waters of Healing (S-11)

-Terry Spencer - No 1 Detective Hobbit Agency - The Creampuff Catnappering Caper – Summer 820

-## Wind walk (×5)

-This is a rank 1 Wind Walking (S-17) with a BC of 65%.

-Terry Spencer - No 1 Detective Hobbit Agency - The Creampuff Catnappering Caper – Summer 820

-## Boom stick (×3)

-This 1 inch rod has a button flush to the top, when the button is pressed it triggers a R1 lightning bolt in the direction it is pointed.
-A dial on the base of the rod may be tuned to delay the triggering of the spell, from 0 – 7 pulses.
-Manufactured by a rank R10 Mechanician.

-Terry Spencer - No 1 Detective Hobbit Agency - The Creampuff Catnappering Caper – Summer 820

-## Invisibility Scroll (×3)

-This is a scroll of Invisibility (G-8) with a BC of 80%.

-Terry Spencer - No 1 Detective Hobbit Agency - The Creampuff Catnappering Caper – Summer 820

 ## Blade Venom – Antimagic (×2) [1 used]

 This robust phial weighs 3 oz.
 It contains an orange viscus substance